-"But a perfect solution of the problem has by no means been achieved in this way, for the reason, if for no other, that the acquisition of a house is something only the better situated workers ... can afford....
-In particular, sanitary conditions are often not sufficiently taken into consideration."
-(Page 176.)
+But a perfect solution of the problem has by no means been achieved in this way, for the reason, if for no other, that the acquisition of a house is something only the better situated workers ...can afford....
+In particular, sanitary conditions are often not sufficiently taken into consideration. (p.
+176)

-On the Continent "such associations ... find only little scope for development".
+On the continent "such associations ...find only little scope for development."
 They presuppose the existence of the cottage system, which here exists only in the countryside; and in the countryside the workers are not yet sufficiently developed for self-help.
-On the other hand, in the towns where real building co-operatives could be formed they are faced with "very considerable and serious difficulties of all sorts".
-(Page 179.)
+On the other hand, in the towns where real building co-operatives could be formed they are faced with "very considerable and serious difficulties of all sorts" (p.
+179).
 They could build only cottages and that will not do in the big cities.
-In short, "this form of co-operative self-help" cannot "in the present circumstances-and hardly in the near future either-play the chief role in the solution of the problem before us".
-These building societies, you see, are still "in their initial, undeveloped stage".
-"This is true even of England."
-(Page 181.)
+In short, "this form of co-operative self-help" cannot "in the present circumstances-and hardly in the near future either-play the chief role in the solution of the problem before us."
+These building societies, you see, are still "in their initial undeveloped stage."
+"This is true even of England" (p.
+181).

 Hence, the capitalists will not and the workers cannot.
-And with this we could close this section if it were not absolutely necessary to provide a little information about the English BUILDING SOCIETIES, which the bourgeois of the Schulze-Delitzsch type always hold up to our workers as models.249
+And with this we could close this section if it were not absolutely necessary to provide a little information about the English building societies, which the bourgeois of the Schulze-Delitzsch type always hold up to our workers as models.